 Patients can be referred to the dietitian by a written physician referral faxed to (512) 406-6520.
 The dietitian will arrange an outpatient appointment with a parent/primary caregiver and the child.
 You may reach an outpatient dietitian by calling (512) 324-0137 for any questions regarding outpatient nutrition appointments and services.

 All visits with a dietitian are held at the Specialty Care Center and are scheduled ahead of time.
 During the visit, the child may be measured for height, weight and head circumference.
 The dietitian may also need access to a child’s growth chart, pertinent labs, medical history and a good diary to make a complete assessment.
-A written letter detailing the visit and recommendations will be shared with the referring physician, primary care physician, and a copy will be mailed to the family
+A written letter detailing the visit and recommendations will be shared with the referring physician and primary care physician, and a copy will be mailed to the family